Table of Contents

 How long to climb Scafell Pike?

-This depends on which of the Scafell pike routes you take up the mountain.
-It will generally take you between 5 – 9 hours depending on the level of your fitness.
+The Scafell pike routes will take you between 5 – 9 hours depending on the level of your fitness.
 It took us 8 hours as we took a longer route coming back down the mountain and walked a total of 18.5 miles in 8 hours.

 There are runners that run up the mountain and complete it in less time.
 But obviously, this is an absolute graft for most.
 Just walking up Scafell Pike is a big accomplishment and achievement.